Aptimex/portl/README.md

 ### run CMD...
 Same as `exec`.

+### fwd PROTOCOL fromPort [toPort]
+Uses socat to forward traffic recieved inside the portl namespace on `localhost:<fromPort>` to `localhost:<toPort>` inside the current namespace, which is typically the normal host namespace.
+This is useful if you're running something like an SSH reverse port forward inside the namespace and want that to route to a service listening on localhost outside that namespace.

+This is accomplished by creating an on-disk Unix socket file that is accessible from any network namespace, which is used to relay traffic between the two namespaces.

+This implementation should work for any combination of IPv4 and IPv6 traffic, including mixing them between the source and destination.
+But it does not allow converting between TCP traffic into UDP traffic, or vice versa.

+Argument notes:
+- `PROTOCOL` must be `tcp`, `t`, `udp`, or `u`
+- `toPort` will be the same as `fromPort` if not specified

 ### down
 Brings down the namespaced Wireguard interface, then deletes the `portl` namespace (and all network interfaces in it).
 Any configuration options specified with the `config` command will be preserved (no need to run `config` again after `down`), but any namespace-specific changes that were made inside the namespace (e.g. iptables rules) will be lost.